-How many stamps for 1 oz?
+How many stamps for a 1 oz letter?

 How many stamps do I need for a 1 oz letter?